davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   and may not be available on all targets.

 aligned (``alignment``)
-  ``aligned`` function attribute
-  This attribute specifies a minimum alignment for the function, measured in bytes.
+  ``aligned`` function attributeThis attribute specifies a minimum alignment for the function, measured in bytes.

   You cannot use this attribute to decrease the alignment of a function,